A second quantized approach to the Rabi problem: Introduction

 The interaction of a two level system with an quantized electromagnetic field was presented in the work of Jaynes-Cummings \cite{jc}.
 For the case of a lossless cavity with a single mode and a uniform field, the interaction Hamiltonian of the Jaynes-Cummings model is given by

 In this expression $\hat{B}$ is the field operator, written in terms of the creation and annihilation operators ($\hat{b}^{+}$ and $\hat{b}$) of the electromagnetic field.
 The operator $\hat{S}$ is the spin operator, that is, the polarization operator of the two level system.
-Although the connection between Rabi and Jaynes-Cummings models were already investigated in the Jaynes-Cummings original work \cite{jc}, the theme is far from exhausted \cite{Yimim}.
-As one of the contributions of present work, we will give a new view of this relation, showing the link between the Rabi model and the semiclassical limit of the Jaynes-Cummings approach.

-In the general case, the quantized version of the Rabi system can be obtained in a second quantization approach \cite{berezin}.
-Still, this procedure requires that the quantum states should be elements of a vector space formed by the direct sum of the (symmetric and anti-symmetric) tensorial product of an infinite number of Hilbert spaces, that is, a Fock space.
-In this construction, the Stone-von Neumann theorem is no longer applicable, and the infinite set of theories generated are not unitarily equivalent \cite{wald}.
-Among the models that can be obtained, it is chosen the one with Lorentz symmetry.
-This is why the second quantization approach can only be safely applied to covariant theories.
-However, as it will be demonstrated here, in some cases this restriction can be relaxed, if proper caution is exercised.